Cobalt

 Key Applications

-The primary end-uses of Cobalt span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Cobalt span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Lithium-ion battery cathodes — Cobalt plays a vital role in lithium-ion battery cathodes, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Lithium-ion battery cathodes - Cobalt is valued in lithium-ion battery cathodes for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Catalysts for chemical processes — Cobalt plays a vital role in catalysts for chemical processes, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Catalysts for chemical processes - Cobalt is valued in catalysts for chemical processes for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook